A, B, C, .... X, Y, Z

 Angelica - Angelica angelicae

-The angelica (Angelica archangelica), also known as archangelica, belongs to the umbellifer family (Apiaceae).
-This plant thrives in moist, very nutrient-rich soil along water edges, such as the IJsselmeer, river banks and in osier banks.
-In addition, the angelica is also grown in gardens.
+The great angelica, also known as archangelica, belongs to the Apiaceae family.
+The plant grows naturally in moist, nutrient-rich soil along waterfronts, such as those near Lake IJssel, riverbanks, and willow groves, and is also cultivated in gardens.

-Historically, angelica is known for its medicinal properties.
-The plant is still grown locally from central Germany to Turkestan.
-A sweet-smelling oil known as angelica oil is extracted from the seeds and roots, which is used in the cosmetic industry, liquor distilleries and bakeries.
-In addition, the stems and petioles are often candied because of their sweet and fragrant taste.
+The plant is traditionally cultivated in various regions, from central Germany to Turkestan.
+An aromatic oil, known as angelica oil, is extracted from the seeds and roots and is used in cosmetics, baking, and distilling.
+The stems and petioles can be candied for their sweet and fragrant flavor.

-Historically, angelica is known for its medicinal properties.
-The plant is still grown locally from central Germany to Turkestan.
-A sweet-smelling oil known as angelica oil is extracted from the seeds and roots, which is used in the cosmetic industry, liquor distilleries and bakeries.
-In addition, the stems and petioles are often candied because of their sweet and fragrant taste.
+The plant is traditionally cultivated in various regions, from central Germany to Turkestan.
+An aromatic oil, known as angelica oil, is extracted from the seeds and roots and is used in cosmetics, baking, and distilling.
+The stems and petioles can be candied for their sweet and fragrant flavor.

 Artichoke - Cynaria scolmycus - Cut